 Hearing Aids And Dementia, What’s The Connection?

 So why are these two health conditions hearing loss and dementia even linked in the first place?
-Specialists themselves aren’t completely sure, but some theories are related to social isolation.
+Researchers themselves aren’t completely sure, but some theories are related to social isolation.
 Some people, when dealing with loss of hearing, become less socially involved.
 Sensory stimulation is the basis of another theory.
 All senses generate activity in the brain, and some scientists theorize that losing stimulation can lead to cognitive decline over time.